dauut/FStream/README.md

 #### Real-time Application level throughput optimization.

-Robust and predictable network performance is critical for distributed science workflows to move large volumes of streaming data and help breakthrough discoveries be made timely.
-However, existing data transfer applications are designed for batch workloads in a way that their settings cannot be altered once they are set.
-This, in turn, severely limits streaming applications from adapting to changing dataset and net- work conditions to meet stringent transfer performance requirements.
-In this paper, we propose FStream to offer performance guarantees to time-sensitive streaming applications by continuously monitoring trans- fer performance and adjusting transfer settings through online profiling to adapt dynamic system conditions and sustain high network perfor- mance.
-FStream also takes advantage of long-running nature of stream- ing workflows and keeps track of past profiling results to greatly reduce convergence time of future online profiling executions.
-We evaluated the performance of FStream by transferring several synthetic and real-world workloads using high-performance production networks and found that it offers up to an order of magnitude performance improvement over state-of-the-art transfer applications.
+Robust   and   predictable   network   performance   iscritical for distributed science workflows to move large volumesof  streaming  data  and  help  breakthrough  discoveries  be  madetimely.
+However, existing data transfer applications are designedfor  batch  workloads  in  a  way  that  their  settings  cannot  bealtered once they are set.
+This, in turn, severely limits streamingapplications  from  adapting  to  changing  dataset  and  networkconditions to meet stringent transfer performance requirements.In  this  paper,  we  proposeFStreamto  offer  performance  guar-antees  to  time-sensitive  streaming  applications  by  continuouslymonitoring transfer performance and adjusting transfer settingsthrough online profiling to adapt dynamic system conditions andsustain high network performance.FStreamalso takes advantageof  long-running  nature  of  streaming  workflows  and  keeps  trackof  past  profiling  results  to  greatly  reduce  convergence  time  offuture online profiling executions.
+We evaluated the performanceofFStreamby   transferring   several   synthetic   and   real-worldworkloads   using   high-performance   production   networks   andfound  that  it  offers  up  to  an  order  of  magnitude  performanceimprovement  over  state-of-the-art  transfer  applications.

 #### Project structure
 ```